 On March 22, 2010, the Company's \$20 million unsecured revolving credit facility with Bank of America was amended to extend the expiration date to March 22, 2012.
 The facility has an unused commitment fee of 0.25% and loans under the facility bear interest at either (a) a rate equal to the highest of (i) the Federal Funds Rate plus 0.50%, (ii) LIBOR plus 1.0% and (iii) Bank of America's prime rate, plus an applicable margin; or (b) a rate equal to LIBOR plus an applicable margin.
 The applicable margin is dependent on the Company's consolidated leverage ratio and ranges from 0.75% to 1.25% for loans bearing interest at the rate described under (a) above and from 1.75% to 2.25% for loans bearing interest at the rate described under (b) above.
-The Company has had no borrowings under this facility.
+Under the terms of the credit facility, the payment of cash dividends is prohibited, and there is one financial covenant (consolidated leverage ratio).
+The Company has had no borrowings under this facility and was in compliance with the financial covenant ratio as of April 30, 2011.